 Before You Go

-Well, these are the details about words to start a paragraph, including their types and examples.
-You can incorporate these words to express your feelings more comfortably and engage readers, whether presenting new ideas or arguments.
+You can use these words in your writing to express your feelings more comfortably while engaging readers, whether presenting new ideas or arguments.

 You can start a second body paragraph with transition words like: Secondly, Likewise, On the other hand, and Building on this.